akeneo/pim-api-docs/content/events-api/subscription.md

 :::

 As you can read on our help center page [Subscribe and manage **events**](https://help.akeneo.com/pim/serenity/articles/manage-event-subscription.html#debug), we give you two ways to consult the logs related to all the event requests sent to a connection:
-- the log table in the `Event logs` page with a filter on log levels and a search bar,
+- the log table in the `Event logs` page with filters on log data (level and/or date and time) and a search bar,
 - and a `.txt` file you can download by clicking on the `Download logs` button.